guettli/programming-guidelines/README.md

 But why not use a library like [psutil](https://pypi.python.org/pypi/psutil)?

-Why do you want to avoid a third party library?
+Why do you want to avoid a third-party library?

 Is there a feeling like "too much work, too complicated"?
 Installing a library is easy, do it.

 Check the license of the library.
-If it is BSD, MIT, LGPL or Apache like, then use the library.
+If it is BSD, MIT, LGPL, or Apache like, then use the library.

 Calling a subprocess is slow, especially if it gets done often you will notice